 Maybe We Just Think Differently

-Depending on the particulars of the situation and the nature of your relationship, your differences may not be resolved every time, and sometimes you may even have to agree to disagree.
+Depending on the particulars of the situation and the nature of your relationship, your differences may not be resolved every time, and occasionally you may even have to agree to disagree.
 In that case, you might want to pose a more complex question: “Despite our differences of opinion, how can we accomplish some portion of each of our goals and preferences — and still have everyone come out better as part of a working alliance?”

 The Rolling Stones’ perspective is useful here: “You can’t always get what you want.”
 So can you work toward getting what you really need instead of getting everything you’d want if you could have it all?
 When you focus only on what you really need, does that give you enough wiggle room to come to agreement?
 Maybe all you really need is the chance to keep the issue open so you can reconvene and negotiate again without having damaged the relationship.